Part 1 of this pygtk tutorial stopped with a working toolbar and two place

 generalvbox.pack_start(eject_cd, False,False, 0)

 The total length of the code is only a bit shorter.
-However, the code regarding the page General
+However, the code regarding the page General is completely

 encapsulated inside it's own method, and is called via: